ucb-stat133/stat133-fall-2019/README.md

 ## 5. Data Tables: Storage, Organization, Importing, and Unix filters

 - :card_index: __Dates__: Sep 17-20
-- :paperclip: __Topics__: We continue with a fundamental topic of data technologies: Data Tables, the most common form in which data is stored, handled, and manipulated.
+- :speech_balloon: __Topics__: We continue with a fundamental topic of data technologies: Data Tables, the most common form in which data is stored, handled, and manipulated.
 Because datasets in tabular format are so ubiquitous, we need to talk about how tables are typically stored, learn good principles of data organization, and the so-called notion of "tidy data".
 You will also learn how to perform basic manipulation of data-table files with some unix filters.
 Also, we'll examine the relationship between tables and R data frames, as well as some considerations when importing (and exporting) tables in R.
-- :file_folder: __Notes__:
+- :pencil: __Notes__:
     + [Data Tables](slides/stat133-23-data-tables.pdf) (introduction)
     + [Spreadsheets](slides/stat133-24-data-spreadsheets.pdf)
     + Redirection and Pipes